chrispsheehan/coin-typescript-api-test-framework/README.md

 ## Configuration

 Configuration is stored in the below format.
 Auth token will need to be populated.
+It can be obtained from the [RapidApi](https://rapidapi.com/Coinranking/api/coinranking1/) site.

 ```json
 {